opensearch-project/documentation-website/_ml-commons-plugin/pretrained-models.md

 ## Supported pre-trained models

-The model-serving framework supports the following models.

-Although models might have similar use cases, they many of them contain different performance metrics and model sizes.
-For a comparison of the performances of pre-trained models, see the [sbert documentation](https://www.sbert.net/docs/pretrained_models.html#model-overview).
+The model-serving framework supports the following models, categorized based on type.
+Although models with the same type will have similar use cases, each model has a different model size and performs differently depending on your cluster.
+For a comparison of the performances some pre-trained models, see the [sbert documentation](https://www.sbert.net/docs/pretrained_models.html#model-overview).
-{: .note}

 ### Sentence transformers